Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 Balancing Brightness and Runtime

-When selecting solar deck lights, consider your priority:
+When selecting your lights, consider your priority:

 • Year-round lighting: Choose moderate brightness with Adaptive Lighting System (ALS)